dnegometyanov/rock-paper-scissors/README.md

   - Not all classes are Unit tested (takes some time)

+   - GameService / GameSeriesService are hard to mock for unit testing

   - To create builders for tests

-  - In case of framework version, probably its DI modules may be more suitable the hand-made DI in `Controller` and `App`
+  - In case of framework version, probably its DI modules may be more suitable, than hand-made DI in `Controller` and `App`

   - Think more on refactoring Model names - some of them like `PlayerGameScoreGroupedRankedCollection` and `PlayerGameScoreGroupedSortedCollection` semm messy to me.